 There is also a health hazard to consider.
 Botox ads claim that the procedure is safe.
 But if so, then why does your body manifest all sorts of detox symptoms trying to get rid of this poison?
-Read more about cosmetic procedures in my book Your Right to Be Beautiful.

 Newly published research shows that Botox also moves beyond its injection site and can weaken nearby muscles.
 The study, conducted at The University of Calgary, adds to mounting evidence of the unintended consequences of injecting this weakened version of “botulinum toxin.”
 The research showed that the toxin could also affect the working of the neighboring muscles.
 This is not the way to beauty.
 But for those interested in one of the more bizarre addictions of our time, it is the way to more Botox.

 On the raw foods lifestyle, I never even needed such a program until I was 50.
-I thought: “If these other women could take ten years off their faces without raw foods, how much more could be achieved by combining a raw foods regimen and facial exercises?”
+I thought: “If these women could take ten years off their faces without raw foods, how much more could be achieved by combining the raw food regimen and facial exercises?”
 The results, I knew, may prove amazing.
+And it did.

 For the first time here is Rawsome Flex, a full system of facial exercises thoroughly integrated with the principles and practicalities of the raw food lifestyle.
 Here’s an ideal program for a natural facelift, entirely complementary to the raw food lifestyle.